 For most of our history the mainstay of the club’s activities were Track & Field competitions in the summer and cross-country in the winter.
 By the 1990’s we were competing in five T&F leagues, which meant putting out teams covering all age groups from U11 to Veteran most week-ends in the summer, plus some mid-week teams.

-Since 2004 our focus has been on community based activities.
-Current Track and Field competition is geared towards 9-20 year olds who compete in the Forth Valley League, Scottish Indoor League, East District Cross Country League and various open graded events throughout the year.
+From 2004 to 2016 our focus was on community based activities in particular Track and Field competitions geared towards 9-20 year olds who compete in the Forth Valley League, Scottish Indoor League, East District Cross Country League and various open graded events throughout the year.